filipdumitrascu/mini_shell/README.md

 The support code consists of three directories:

 - `src/` is the skeleton mini-shell implementation.
-  You will have to implement missing parts marked as `TODO` items.

 - `util/` stores a parser to be used as support code for implementing the assignment.
   For more information, you can check the `util/parser/README.md` file.
-  You can use this parser or write your own.

 ### Building mini-shell